toolinbox/en.toolinbox.net/Klib/index.md

 [![Mac App Store][image-15]][3]

-Klib could manage 20 books by default, you can upgrade to Klib Pro to manage unlimited book.
-Need to subscribe *Klib Extensions* to import from Amazon.
+Klib can manage 20 books by default, or you can upgrade to Klib Pro to manage unlimited books.
+You need to subscribe to *Klib Extensions* to import from Amazon.

-If you think Klib is helpful, welcome to [rate Klib on Mac App Store and leave a small review][4].
-You want to share Klib to your friends?
+If you think Klib is helpful, you are invited to [rate Klib on Mac App Store and leave a small review][4].
+You want to share Klib with your friends?
 Cool!

-If you met problem or want Klib to be improved follow your ways, please feel free to contact me.
+If you had any problem using Klib or have any suggestions for improvements, please feel free to contact me.

 - [Leave me a message][5]
 - [Join Telegram group][6]

-Look forward to your message.
+I look forward to hearing from you!

 ![][image-16]